Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Preliminaries

-where the latter equalities follow by elementary manipulations of the binomial coefficients.
-With $p_A(a,b)$ in hand, one can easily express the expectation that we are interested in.\footnote{Note also that a glance at $p_A(a,b)$ reveals the previous claim that the expected outcome is roughly $b=n/2$.} For example, consider a random $RAA$ code of rate $1/r$.
-After repeating, there are $\binom{n/r}{w_1}$ vectors of absolute weight $rw_1$.
-We then expect $p_A(rw_1,w_2)$ of these vectors to be mapped to absolute weight $w_2$ after applying the first permute-accumulate operation, of which we subsequently expect $p_A(w_2,w_3)$ to be mapped to absolute weight $w_3$ by the next permute-accumulate operation.
-Now sum over all permitted values of $w_1$ and $w_2$, but restrict $w_3 \leq \delta n$.
+With $p_A(a,b)$ in hand, one can easily express the expectation that we are interested in.\footnote{Note also that a glance at $p_A(a,b)$ reveals the previous claim that the expected outcome is roughly $b=n/2$.} For example, consider a random $RA$ code of rate $1/r$.
+After repeating a message of absolute weight $a$, there are $\binom{n/r}{a}$ vectors of absolute weight $ra$.
+We then expect $p_A(ra,b)$ of these vectors to be mapped to absolute weight $b$ after applying the first permute-accumulate operation.
+Now sum over all permitted values of $a$ and $b$, but restrict $b \leq \delta n$.

+Using this, Kahale and Urbanke proved that these single-round codes are not asymptotically good \cite{kahale_minimum_1998}.
+This led Pfister and Siegel, in a 1999 conference paper, to first study $RA^m$ codes with multiple rounds of permute and accumulate \cite{pfister1999}.
+They numerically estimate the expected number of low weight codewords, which suggests that with at least two rounds, $RA^m$ codes achieve asymptotic goodness, and in fact distance relatively close to the GV-bound.
+This work was extended into chapter 3 of Pfister's dissertation \cite{pfister2003capacity}, which contains the first formal proof of the asymptotic goodness of $RA^m$ codes with at least two rounds, as well as precise numerical estimates of the minimum distance attained by $RA^m$ codes of varying rates and number of rounds (similar to our \cref{tab:deltas}).
+Importantly, the provably attained minimum distance is not equal to these numerical estimates, and is in fact far below the GV-bound.
+Thus, this does not prove distance close to the GV-bound yet.

-A sequence of works~\cite{bazzi,kliewer_new,ravazzi_spectra_2009,blaze} have successfully established that $RMA$ codes have nontrivial distance, including approaching the GV bound for concrete values of $n$.
-A crucial tool, first used by Kliewer et al~\cite{kliewer_new}, is the \emph{spectral shape function}.
-By Stirling's approximation,\footnote{There are some subtleties regarding floors and ceiling, which can be addressed, as we do in \Cref{lem:A_D_claims}.} one has $p_A(a,b) \leq O(1) \cdot 2^{nf_A(a/n,b/n)}$, where
+It takes a few more years before another group of authors formally prove that $RA^m$ codes obtain minimum distance according to these numerical estimates \cite{kliewer_new}.
+They achieve this by taking a more analytic approach.
+Instead of analyzing the IOWEF directly (a complicated expression with many binomial coefficients), they use Stirling's approximation,\footnote{There are some subtleties regarding floors and ceiling, which can be addressed, as we do in \Cref{lem:A_D_claims}.} to say that $p_A(a,b) \leq O(1) \cdot 2^{n \cdot f_A(a/n,b/n)}$, where